-The simple goal of the interview process was to assign each candidate a score on general fitness for combat and to find the best match of his personality among various branches.
+The simple goal of the interview process was to assign each candidate a score on general fitness for combat and to find the best match for his personality among various branches.
 The problem was that interview scores showed almost no correlation with the future success of the soldier and this is what he had to solve!
 Being a follower of Paul Meehl, Kahneman believed that simple linear statistical rules are more accurate than human “intuition”.
 He went ahead and tested it.
-The interviewers were supposed to rate the candidates in several independent personality traits and score each separately.
+The interviewers were supposed to rate the candidates on several independent personality traits and score each separately.
 The final score would be computed using a standard linear equation.
-Kahneman faced a lot of push back on this, taking the human element out of interview process.
+Kahneman faced a lot of pushback on this, taking the human element out of the interview process.
 Kahneman finally conceded that at the end of the interview, interviewers could “close their eyes, try to imagine the recruit as a soldier, and assign a score from 1 to 5”.

 A few hundred interviews later, the correlation between interview performance and performance as a soldier improved significantly from “completely useless” to “moderately useful.”

-Kahneman inadvertently opened the door to a large body of research and paved the way for actually figuring out how to make interviews leading indicators of candidate’s success on the job.
+Kahneman inadvertently opened the door to a large body of research and paved the way for actually figuring out how to make interviews leading indicators of a candidate’s success on the job.
 What’s worse is, as we later found out that interviews actually end up compromising the recruitment process, undermining the more useful methods of assessing candidates.

 What’s wrong with the way we do interviews?

-Evaluating someone in a 60 minute interview is an impossible task.
+Evaluating someone in a 60-minute interview is an impossible task.
 So, interviewers when asked “Do you think this candidate is fit for the job?” replace the questions with “How much do I like this candidate?”.
 It’s a fairly normal psychological process where our brains substitute a hard question with an easier one and answer that one.